 Quicker time to serve

-By digitizing their files, Oasis was able to eliminate the 780,000 pages of documents that were stored throughout their offices.
+By implementing electronic document management, Oasis was able to eliminate the 780,000 pages of documents that were stored throughout their offices.
 The volume of documents overwhelmed their office space, with documents stored on desks, in a file room filled with overstuffed filing cabinets, and even in boxes on the floor.
 It could take hours or even days for staff to find the files they were looking for.

 The practice’s chief patient referrers are personal injury and motor vehicle accident attorneys who often need information on tight turnarounds when they’re working on cases.
 The Oasis team used to have to scramble to respond to attorney requests, and were often forced to recruit people from other departments to help gather information.
 Now, digitized patient files can be located in less than a minute within FileBound document management software, allowing Oasis to respond quickly to attorney requests.